 There are direct nods to Lord Of The Flies in Alejandro Landes' Monos - not least a pig's head on a pole - but unlike William Golding's novel, Landes' nightmarish depiction of a group of child soldiers in the mountains and then forests of an unnamed and remote part of Latin America starts its descent into darkness from a place that is already fully feral.

 A group of teenagers - shorn of their original identity and now going by one-word nicknames, including Wolf (Julián Giraldo), Lady (Karen Quintero) and Bigfoot (Moses Arias, who you might remember from The Kings Of Summer) - spend their days practising violent drills as they guard a kidnapped doctor (Julianne Nicholson) on a muddy mountaintop.
 We learn they are working for The Organization, a shadowy group represented by occasional radio orders and visits from a pint-size dictatorial commander named, appropriately, Mensajero (Messenger, played by Wilson Salazar).
-He arrives periodically do dish out some additional brutality and instructions and, near the start of the movie, a cow with the wonderfully surreal name of Shakira, who they are tasked with taking care of.
+He arrives periodically to dish out some additional brutality and instructions and, near the start of the movie, to present them with a cow with the wonderfully surreal name of Shakira, who they are tasked with taking care of.

 Spoiler alert: Taking care of things is not their forte.